About the Program:

 Minimum of one year of clinical work experience as a Registered Nurse is required, preferably in area of specialization.

-One employee letter of recommendation from a current, immediate supervisor
+One employer letter of recommendation from a current, immediate supervisor

 Curriculum vita or resume, detailing experience since completion of entry nursing degree